Expert advice on drinking with meals

-In addition, a report had come out showing a possible link with these medications to the an increase risk for dementia an Alzheimer's Disease.
+In addition, a report has come out showing a possible link with these medications to an increased risk for dementia and Alzheimer's Disease.

 The moral of the story

 You may have no problem drinking with meals, especially if you are young or are a careful eater.
 It is certainly the norm in our culture to do so.
 However, if you are experiencing indigestion, you might try drinking in between your meals rather than during the meal.
 If you do continue to drink with your meals, consider sipping your beverage and only in between bites after you have chewed and swallowed your food.

 Just something for you to consider that may help.